Over 25 actionable festive packaging tips

 Due to inflation and the resulting fuel prices, transport is likely to be costly this year.
 As such, it is essential to maximise its efficiency wherever possible.

-Strategies include using packs that are size-optimised for transport (i.e., avoiding sending large packs that take up unnecessary space) or even considering standard sizes such as Royal Mail PIP boxes, which can help minimise costs.
+Strategies include using packs that are size-optimised for transport (e.g., avoiding sending large packs that take up unnecessary space) or considering standard sizes, such as Royal Mail PIP boxes, to minimise costs.

-It is also essential to manage customer expectations concerning delays and ensure that your picking and packing are not a factor in causing extended fulfilment times.
+It is also essential to manage customer expectations regarding delays and ensure that your picking and packing do not contribute to extended fulfilment times.

 Returns policies

-And finally, another factor to consider is handling the amount of your packaging that customers may return to you.
+Finally, another factor to consider is how to handle the volume of packaging that customers may return to you.

-Basically, it is vital to have an end-to-end strategy for your packaging supplies – all the way through your supply chain and back again.
+Basically, it is crucial to have an end-to-end strategy for your packaging supplies, all the way through your supply chain and back again.

 Summary

-There are many factors to consider regarding your business preparations for Christmas, even when just focusing on packaging alone.
+There are many factors you should consider when preparing your business for Christmas, even when focusing solely on packaging.

-And whilst it may be cutting it fine, if you are struggling to source your festive boxes, promotional packs, retail packaging, eCommerce supplies or even point-of-sale stands, please get in touch with us at GWP for assistance if required.
+Whilst it may be cutting it fine, if you are struggling to source your festive boxes, promotional packs, retail packaging, eCommerce supplies or even POS stands, please get in touch with our team of packaging experts for assistance if required.

 Share this article